AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 because they are experts in the associated technical challenges.
 The RSE service can help in the societal impact sections: your outputs will be more ready to be reused by society.
-You could, for example, promise deliver more types of outputs that aren't exactly novel science but help society to use your results (e.g. databases, interactive visualisations, etc.).
+You could, for example, promise to deliver more types of outputs that aren't exactly novel science but help society to use your results (e.g. databases, interactive visualisations, etc.).